eR-Biostat/Courses/Introductory Courses/Introduction to R/README.md

 # The >eR-Biostat initative
 ## Introduction to R

 This course is an introductory course to R and can be given as a two-days workshop or as a course of 3-4 classes (3 hours per class).
-Topics (all presented at a basic level) covered in the course include:
+All topics in the course are presented at a basic level and do not intend to introduce new materials.
+Only a limited knowledge in R is required.
+Topics covered in the course include:

 * Two sample t-test.
 * Basic plots